phaer/nixos-android-builder/docs/docs.md

 * **aarch64 support** could be added if needed.
 Only `x86_64` with `UEFI` is implemented at the moment.
 * **unattended mode** is not yet fully-tested.
 The current implementation includes an interactive shell and debug tools.
-* **artifact uploads**: build artifacts are currently not automatically uploaded anywhere, but stay on the build machine until it is rebooted..
+* **artifact uploads**: build artifacts are currently not automatically uploaded anywhere, but stay on the build machine.
   Integration of a Trusted Platform Module (TPM) could be useful here, to ease authentication to private repositories as well as destinations for artifact upload.
 * **measured boot**: while we use Secure Boot with a platform custom key, we do not measure involved components via a TPM yet.
 Doing so would improve existing Secure Boot measures as well as help with implementing attestation capabilities later on.
 * **credential handling** we do not currently implement any measures to handle secrets other than what NixOS ships out of the box.